top of page

 We have nearly completed our review of the works that Louis L’Amour wrote about Lance Kilkenny, but one last essay is in order.
 While the Sackett saga rightly gets the most attention in the Louis L’Amour canon, Kilkenny, as an individual character, gets more ink than any Sackett, with the possible exception of the formidable Tell Sackett.
 Thus, attention must be paid.

-Because the Kilkenny stories follow a loose chronology and involve several repeating characters, it is useful to set out, in one place, an overview of the timeline and characters.
+Because the Kilkenny stories follow a loose chronology and involve several repeating characters, it is useful to set out, in one place, an overview of the timeline..

 Order of Authorship